weizheng1910/Learning-Notes/Webpack.md

 * plugins

 ##### Entry
-entry is the main entry point of the application, starting point of the dependency graph charted by webpack.
+entry is the main entry point of the application, the starting point from which the dependencies extend from.
 ##### Output
 output is the resulting bundle, conventionally named `bundle.js`.
 In most cases, the output file is loaded as a `<script>` in the html to be rendered.
 ##### Loaders